jvaisaonna/state-based-lww-element-graph/README.md

 #### Property: `graph`: Graph

-`graph` will return a `Graph` object with the existing vertices and edges
+The `graph` will return a `Graph` object with the existing vertices and edges

 #### Constructor